 3. Sit down with foster parents within your community.

 When we began Patty's Hope we conducted a needs assessment for biological mothers of children in foster care within the greater Richmond area.
-Through research, personal interviews, and local statistics, we identified four primary program components to focus our efforts: Safe Housing, Trauma Recovery, Life Skills, and Healthy Relationships.
+Through research, personal interviews, and local statistics, we identified four primary program components to focus our efforts: Safe Housing, Trauma Care, Life Skills, and Healthy Community.

 Safe Housing: The Issue